It’s very rare that vaginal thrush simply goes away on it’s own, but you can ensure it clears up within a week if you choose the right treatments.

 Unfortunately, vaginal thrush won’t just go away on its own, but it can be treated in the UK by over-the-counter medicines.

 Your best port of call is anti-fungal medication.
 You don’t need to be prescribed this if you haven’t had thrush for at least 6 months.
 It’s easy to buy over the counter at any pharmacy, and you’re likely to be handed Fluconazole.

 The tablet costs around £10 and you only have to take it once.
 You should see a difference within three days.
 If you don’t visit your GP.

 If you don’t want to visit the pharmacy, you can order Canesten creams which you can use both internally and externally.
 This product contains two creams.
 The first one works like a pessary and you deposit it inside the vagina (with a tampon-like applicator) before bed.
 The aim of this is to treat the infection.

-The second cream is used to soothe the vulva and the external symptoms while the internal cream works it’s magic!
+The second cream is used to soothe the external symptoms while the internal cream works it’s magic!